-Florida Medicaid reimburses for emergency services (including labor and delivery and dialysis services) provided to undocumented aliens who otherwise meet all eligibility requirements except citizenship status.
-Florida Medicaid will not pay for continuous or episodic services after the emergency has been alleviated.
+Florida Medicaid covers emergency services (including labor and delivery and dialysis services) provided to undocumented aliens who otherwise meet all eligibility requirements except citizenship status.
+Florida Medicaid will not cover continuous or episodic services after the emergency has been alleviated.